DustyDogCodex/Restaurant-Page/README.md

 4) The benefits of writing modular code which increases reusablitity of written code.
 5) Increased proficiency for generating HTML elements dynamically using JavaScript.

-Overall, this was a very fun project that helped me get better at using JS to create and manipulate DOM elements, helped me get used to working with webpack and helped me get comfortable with using JS classes.
+Overall I really enjoyed this project.
+This project helped me get better at using JS to create and manipulate DOM elements, getting used to working with webpack and getting comfortable with using JS classes.